EGaraldi/corecon/paper/paper.md

 # Acknowledgements

-We acknowledge in advance the community which will help making `CoReCon` a complete and valuable module.
+We acknowledge in advance the community that -- we are sure -- will help making `CoReCon` a complete and valuable module.

 # References